 Stage 1 Assessment

-A university proposing to establish a new program in occupational therapy should notify the OTC of its intention to seek accreditation, indicating how the program will be developed.
+An education provider proposing to establish a new program in occupational therapy should notify the OTC of its intention to seek accreditation, indicating how the program will be developed.
 This will ensure it has all details of the accreditation process, and determine whether the planned program is likely to comply with the OTC accreditation standard.

 Stage 2 Assessment